Troubleshooting phone not sending pictures

 If your phone isn't sending pictures, start by checking your network connection.
 A weak signal can mess things up.
 Next, ensure mobile data or Wi-Fi is on and working.
 Sometimes, a simple restart can solve the problem.
 Also, make sure your messaging app is up to date.
 Outdated apps can cause glitches.
 Check your phone's storage too; if it's full, you might not be able to send pictures.
 Lastly, verify the MMS settings on your device.
 Incorrect settings can prevent pictures from being sent.
 If all else fails, contact your carrier for help.
 They can provide specific guidance based on your service plan.
 By following these steps, you should be able to resolve most issues with sending pictures from your phone.

-Yes, it can.
-If your phone's storage is full, it might struggle to send pictures.
-Free up some space by deleting old files or apps you don't use.
+Yes, if your phone's storage is full, it might struggle to send pictures.
+Free up some space by deleting unnecessary files or apps and try again.

 Was this page helpful?